 The kiloHearts Carve EQ is compatible with Mac OS and Windows OS and comes in AAX, AU and VST formats.

 kiloHearts’ Carve EQ is an innovative “graphic EQ” with advanced filtering and deeply intuitive controls and analyzer window.
 It can process both stereo and mid-side signals.

 Adjusting the bands will produce a continuous EQ curve across the frequency spectrum.
 This can be seen in the feature-rich analyzer window.
 The analyzer will also show all real-time audio, including left and right channels in stereo mode, mid and side channels in mid-side mode, and sidechain and program when using the match functionality.

-Like many great plugins (and many on this list), the Carve EQ features plenty of excellent presets to choose from. kiloHearts goes a step further to include EQ profiles from famous songs to quickly help users get to their desired results.
+Like many great plugins (and many on this list), the Carve EQ features plenty of excellent presets to choose from. kiloHearts goes a step further to include EQ profiles from famous songs to help users achieve their desired results quickly.

 This plugin, like other kiloHearts Snapin-compatible plugins, works efficiently, taking up little CPU.
 Its GUI is fully resizable, and it works perfectly with the kiloHearts Snap Head Snapin host (link to check it out at kiloHearts).

 For more information on system requirements and authorization instructions, check out the kiloHearts Carve EQ user manual.

 The Nomad Factory E-Graphic EQ (link to check the price at PluginFox) is a relatively simple yet highly effective 15-band graphic EQ.